nikpfosk/mastermind/README.md

 Provide input for round 1 ...
 1,2,3,4

+Pins with correct color and correct position: 0

+Pins with correct color and wrong position: 1

+Provide input for round 2 ...
+10,3,4,5
+Value 10 is out of bounds.
+Please provide values between 1 and 6

+Provide input for round 2 ...
+3,4,5,6,7
+You have provided 5 values.
+Please provide 4 values separated by: ,

+Provide input for round 2 ...
+1,2,5,6

+Pins with correct color and correct position: 0

+Pins with correct color and wrong position: 2

+Provide input for round 3 ...
+5,6,1,2

 Pins with correct color and correct position: 2

 Pins with correct color and wrong position: 0

+Provide input for round 4 ...
+5,6,3,4

+Pins with correct color and correct position: 1

+Pins with correct color and wrong position: 0

+Provide input for round 5 ...
+3,6,1,2

+Pins with correct color and correct position: 2

+Pins with correct color and wrong position: 0

+Provide input for round 6 ...
+1,6,1,2

+Pins with correct color and correct position: 2

+Pins with correct color and wrong position: 1

-Provide input for round 2 ...
+Provide input for round 7 ...
-1,2,5,6
+3,6,1,1

 Pins with correct color and correct position: 3

 Pins with correct color and wrong position: 0

-Provide input for round 3 ...
+Provide input for round 8 ...
-1,2,5,3
+2,6,1,1

 Pins with correct color and correct position: 3

 Pins with correct color and wrong position: 0

-Provide input for round 4 ...
+Provide input for round 9 ...
-1,2,5,2
+4,6,1,1

 Pins with correct color and correct position: 3

-Pins with correct color and wrong position: 1
+Pins with correct color and wrong position: 0

-Provide input for round 5 ...
+Provide input for round 10 ...
-1,2,5,5
+5,6,1,1

 Pins with correct color and correct position: 3

-Pins with correct color and wrong position: 1
+Pins with correct color and wrong position: 0

-Provide input for round 6 ...
+Provide input for round 11 ...
-1,2,5,1
+6,6,1,1

 Pins with correct color and correct position: 4